What Is Skin Cycling? Here's How To Do It And Why It Could Help Acne

 Oilier skin types can also handle a little extra exfoliation better than other types.

-However, you should use your best judgement and take things down a notch if you notice your skin is still reddish, itching, or stinging even with the recovery days.
+However, you should use your best judgement and take things down a notch if you notice your skin is still reddish, dry, itching, or stinging even with the recovery days.

 Acne prone skin tends to have inflammation as a base cause of it, so the redness, stinging are all signs of inflamed skin.
 Either try extending the recovery days in this case by 1-2 days or use a weaker exfoliating product or retinol.

-We believe that everyone's skin is different and there is no single 1 size fits all routine, but skin cycling is a great concept to show how overuse of treatments in our skincare can actually cause skin to be worse, so we need to give our skin a break and time to recover much like the rest of our body.
+We believe that everyone's skin is different and there is no single 1 size fits all routine, but skin cycling is a great concept to show how overuse of treatments in our skincare can actually cause skin to be more inflamed, so we need to give our skin a break and time to recover much like the rest of our body.